PaddlePaddle/PaddleDetection/docs/advanced_tutorials/MODEL_TECHNICAL_en.md

 **A few notes:**
 - The neck module needs to be registered with `register` and can be serialized with `serializable`.
 - The neck module needs to inherit the `paddle.nn.Layer` class and implement the forward function.
 In addition, the `out_shape` attribute needs to be implemented to define the channel information of the output feature map, and the class function `from_config` needs to be implemented to deduce the input channel in the configuration file and initialize `YOLOv3FPN`.
-- The NECK module can use `shared` to implement global sharing of configuration parameters.
+- The neck module can use `shared` to implement global sharing of configuration parameters.

-##### 2.1.3Added Head
+##### 2.1.3 Create Head
-The Head module is all stored in the `ppdet/modeling/heads` directory, where we create `yolo_head.py` as follows
+The head module is all stored in the `ppdet/modeling/heads` directory, where we create `yolo_head.py` as follows
 ``` python
 import paddle.nn as nn
 from ppdet.core.workspace import register